blahosyl/spicy/README.md

 	```
 	pip3 -r requirements.txt.
 	```
-3. To store access credentials and other secrets, create a file called `env.py` in your top-level projct directory.
+3. To store access credentials and other secrets, create a file called `env.py` in your top-level project directory.
 Before adding any content to it, add `env.py` to `.gitignore` and commit your changes.
 This will prevent the contents of `env.py` from being pushed to the Git repository.
 4. Add the following information to your `env.py` file: